silky/hootenanny/test-files/cases/unifying/highway-662/README.txt

 Use hoot::MaximalSublineMatcher to conflate right angle turn.
+FrechetSublineMatcher fixes this.